bacpack-system/bacpack-system.github.io/docs/architecture.md

     cmakelib *-- CMLibStorage : is component of
 ```

-The interactions between cmakelib and other components when building a project are shown on next diagram.
+The interactions between cmakelib and other Components when building a Project are shown on next diagram.

 ```mermaid
 sequenceDiagram